CaskAle/iot-workshop/README.md

                          "message": "message text"}}
   ```

-- In order to set the entire 8x8 Sense HAT LED matrix to a specific color, you need to have the following string in the msg.payload *(replace color with a color choice like red, blue, green, etc)*
+- In order to set the entire 8x8 Sense HAT LED matrix to a specific color, you need to have the following string in the msg.payload *(replace color with a color of your choice like red, blue, green, etc)*.

   ``` javascript
     msg.payload = "*, *, red"
   ```

-- To have a message scroll across the LED matrix, the msg format is a bit more detailed *(again, replace color with a color choice like red, blue, green, etc)*
+- To have a message scroll across the LED matrix, the msg format is a bit more detailed *(again, replace color with a color of your choice like red, blue, green, etc)*.

   ``` javascript
   msg.color = "white"